Slovenian Folk Songs IV: Narrative Songs - Love Songs

 Sung by: Etelka Makoš (1915); Recorded: 1972

-A proof that what was originally a memorial ballad, equal to any other, is the great number of variants.
-It is characteristic that in some places here verses are used that are known from other songs as standard patterns of expression.
-While in the “original” the lad stabs the girl with a knife, in later variants -the present on being one of them- he cuts off the girl’s head, like in the ballad Brother to the Beloved one In this song the name Fekonja is replaced by Francek, and the ending is interesting as the song from PorabJe Is concluded by the singer with an itinerant motive about two flowers, which after the burial grow forth from the two graves and
+A proof that what was originally a memorial ballad is the great number of variants.
+It is characteristic that standard verses from other songs are also used here.
+While in the “original” the lad stabs the girl with a knife, in later variants (the present on being one of them) he cuts off the girl’s head, like in the ballad Brother to the Beloved One.
+In this song the name Fekonja is replaced by Francek, and the ending is interesting as the singer concludes this song from Porabje with an itinerant motive about two flowers, which after burial grow forth from the two graves and become twined together.
+This metaphorically denotes love that outlives even death.

-The two-verse text in the pilgrim verse is sung on a tripartite melody ABB’C. The song is interesting also for its alternating bi-, tri-and four-partite rhythm.
+The two-verse text in the pilgrim verse is sung on a tripart melody ABB’C. The song is interesting also for its alternating bi-, tri-and four-part rhythm.

 SLP IV, s.No.
 219/20